for Windows and Linux

 |Cygwin||Choose this item to use Cygwin.
 In the text field, specify the path to the Cygwin home or use the one detected by CLion.|

-The field represents SSH credentials which is used to work with selected WSL distribution.
+Credentials- this field represents the SSH credentials that will be used to work with the selected WSL distribution.
 Click the button to configure credentials such as username, password and port.
-User name and password shall be the same as you entered during WSL set up procedure.
+User name and password should be the same as you entered during the WSL set up procedure.

 |Remote Host||Choose this item for Remote Development.
 In the Credentials field, provide the remote host credentials.|

 |CMake||Specify the path to CMake home directory, bundled or custom.|

 |Make||Specify the path to the Make utility or use the one detected by CMake.|

 |C Compiler||Specify the path to the desired C compiler or use the one detected by CMake.|